PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 Generic Guppy branching and looping control flow is rejected.
 One sampled runtime branch cannot certify a static DEM; built-in surface generators cross that boundary only through their program-bound static-layout certificate.

+The certificate is an integrity mechanism, not an authentication mechanism.
+Its digest binds a layout to the exact compiled HUGR, so a stale, permuted, or accidentally re-attached layout fails closed.
+It does not defend against deliberate in-process forgery: any Python code that can set the attribute can also recompute the public digest (or monkeypatch the checker), and no in-process scheme changes that.
+The trust statement is "this layout was computed for exactly this program", nothing more.

 The remaining generic scalar trust boundary is cross-pipeline measurement ordinal agreement: HUGR traversal ordinals and source-QIS measurement emission